Suede (album): Reissues

 In June 2011, Suede released remastered and expanded editions of their previous five studio albums.
 Released in chronological order each week.
 The expanded version includes the original 11 tracks remastered.
 Additional bonus material includes demos, all b-sides from the singles released from the album and two unreleased songs.
 The DVD features the promotional videos for the singles including the US version of "The Drowners" and the band's "Animal Nitrate" performance at the 1993 Brit Awards.
 The DVD includes two full live sets the band played in 1993; The February appearance at the Sheffield Leadmill and the May show at Brixton Academy.
 The latter known as Love and Poison, previously released on VHS in 1993.
 Bonus features include a 2011 interview with Brett Anderson and Bernard Butler discussing the writing of the album.
-In the interview and on the album liner notes Anderson talked about an alternate Suede, with "Moving" and "Animal Lover" replaced with the b-sides "My Insatiable One" and "To The Birds" respectively.
 The reissue charted at no. 74 in the UK Albums Chart.

+The album was reissued again in 2018 as a 25th anniversary edition.
+For its 30th anniversary, the album received a new mix in stereo and surround sound by musician, producer, and Porcupine Tree frontman Steven Wilson, to be issued in several formats, along with a new remaster from the original master tapes.
+The multitrack tape from the track "Breakdown" could not be located for the new mixes.